wu-lee/rushkoff-archive/docs/_articles/let-them-eat-blog.md

 3\.
 Excerpted from Douglas Rushkoff, "_Renaissance Now?"
 Douglas Rushkoff_, 13 June 2002, http://www.rushkoff.com/2002/06/renaissance-now.php (accessed 16 Nov.
 2005).
 This article also touches on issues covered m more detail in Douglas Rushkoff, _Open Source Democracy: How Online Communication Is Changing Offiine Politics_ (London: Demos, 2003), http://www.demos.co.uk/opensourcedemocracy_pdf_media_public.aspx (accessed 22 April 2004).

 4\.
-See, among others, the chapter by Axel Bruns in this text, and David Abrahamson, "From

-the Many, to the Many: The Journalistic Promise of Biogs," loumal of Magazine and New

-Media Research (Summer 2005).
+See, among others, the chapter by Axel Bruns in this text, and David Abrahamson, "From the Many, to the Many: The Journalistic Promise of Blogs," _Journal of Magazine and New Media Research_ (Summer 2005).

 5\.
 See, in particular, David Sifry, "State of the Blogosphere, August 2005, Part 5: The A-List